awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 * The QuickSight data source and dataset
 * Generate YAML file used to create the QuickSight dashboard

-It contains module-specific variables, and resources.
+It contains module-specific variables, and resources
-It also contains a `timezones.txt` file you can use to choose time zone when setting dataset refresh schedule.

 ### The `examples` Directory